How to Live to 100—And Love It!

 Book a flu shot—every year

-Over 83,000 people in North America died last year from catching the flu, and about 912,000 were hospitalized due to flu complications such as pneumonia.
-Even if you recover, you can have lasting scar tissue in your airways, making it harder for your lungs to oxygenate your tissues.
+In a typical year, there are around 3,500 flu-related deaths and 12,200 flu-related hospitalizations across the country.
+Even if you recover from the flu, you can have lasting scar tissue in your airways, making it harder for your lungs to oxygenate your tissues.